“We must eliminate the gaps in Northern Ontario health human resources in order to achieve equitable and sustainable access to quality health care.”

 This data is imperfect, but it is the best we have available.
 To understand the data:

 - We need to keep in mind that it reflects only current contract vacancies and there are challenges about whether current funding allocations meaningfully reflect the need of the population.

 - The need reflected in the data for specialists in Northern Ontario’s large centres is mainly hospital based need and does not completely reflect the need for specialists outside of the hospital setting.
 Examples are the need for allergy specialists, rheumatologists and respirologists.

 - The data does not include any forecasting information like anticipated retirements, nor the likely need to replace some experienced physicians with large practices with more than one new physician.

-- The current need also reflects only the clinical service requirements and does not include the expectations of participation in teaching or other scholarly work that is expected of physicians who are working with a medical school like NOSM.
+- The current need also reflects only the clinical service requirements and does not include the expectations of participation in teaching or other scholarly work that is expected of physicians who are working with a medical university like NOSM University.